 When I treat another person as a means of satisfying my own needs, I do not have a friend.
 It’s only once I begin to grow concerned for the other person for their own sake can I say that I am their friend.
 This is not a matter of right and wrong.
 It’s a matter of fact.
-The moment I stop caring about someone, I cease to be their friend.
+The moment I stop caring about someone, I cease being their friend.

 Let’s go one step higher.
 I can use my siblings to my own benefit.
 I can spend time with them when I’m lonely.
 I can celebrate with them when I’m happy.
 And I can mourn with then when I’m sad.
 But so far, I do not have a family (in anything other than a biological sense).
 I only enter into a family once I am concerned for my siblings’ well-being for their own sake.
 Once my care for them cannot be reduced to my care for myself.